-Ascelia Pharma's drug candidate Mangoral® is being prepared for phase III studies and Oncoral has completed its phase I studies.
-The continued development of both Mangoral® and Oncoral will entail significant costs for Ascelia Pharma also in the future and are subject to several risks including development delays, cost overruns and non satisfactory results from clinical studies.
-The Group's research and development expenses are related to the development of its product candidates Ascelia Pharma's research and development expenses for the financial year 2018/2019 amounted to SEK 22.9 million, which corresponds to 61% of the operating costs.
+Ascelia Pharma's drug candidate Mangoral is currently in Phase 3 studies and Oncoral is being prepared for Phase 2 studies.
+The continued development of both Mangoral and Oncoral will entail significant costs for Ascelia Pharma also in the future and are subject to several risks including development delays, cost overruns and non satisfactory results from clinical studies.
+The Group's research and development expenses are related to the development of its product candidates.
+Ascelia Pharma's research and development expenses for Jul-Dec 2019 amounted to SEK 26.9 million, which corresponds to 73% of the operating costs.

 The total costs for completing the development programs of Mangoral and Oncoral is dependent on several factors, including Ascelia Pharma's ability to operate the development program forward according to plan and to obtain necessary approvals from relevant medical authorities.
-The actual costs can be unevenly distributed over its lifetime and could exceed the estimated costs It is common that a development program for drugs is affected by delays and cost overruns.
+The actual costs can be unevenly distributed over its lifetime and could exceed the estimated costs.
+It is common that a development program for drugs is affected by delays and cost overruns.
 Consequently, the inherent risk should be considered high.